 Capturing light-rays in buildings is easier to predict since we don’t wait for the perfect cloud etc. It is usually dust in the air, which produces the reflective particles that we see as “light-rays”.
 Assuming, the sun hits the windows unobstructed in the right angle, the perfect time to capture such images is when churches etc are partly in renovation since these building sites produce a higher amount of dust in the air.

 In the studio, creating great atmospheric images is relatively easy to achieve.
 You can buy a little smoke machine for near to nothing these days, and already the smallest amount of smoke will produce great results.
 As a matter of fact, the less smoke you produce, the better the final image will be, as it wants to avoid any smoke in front of your subject.
 Smoke (or water) lit from the front produces just a dense wall with little depth, when lit from behind, however, it will create the desired depth and structure.

 The images below illustrate the different steps of such a setup.
-The smoke machine is placed about 2 meters behind the subjects, to create a clear separation between forground and background.
-In the first image, we only fired the main light from the front, it illuminates our subjects, but doesn’t show much depth or structure of our smoke.
+The smoke machine is placed about 2 meters behind the subjects, to create a clear separation between foreground and background.
+In the first image, we only fired the main light from the front, it illuminates our subjects but doesn’t show much depth or structure of our smoke.
 The second image was shot with only the backlight (with a blue gel), rendering as a dark blue structure.
-In the final shot, we combine both lights, and achieve well lit subjects, and a interesting structure and depth in our background.
+In the final shot, we combine both lights and achieve well-lit subjects and an interesting structure and depth in our background.

 In the images above: Australian National Amateur Boxing Champion Skye Nicolson (17) with her brother Tony.